 What if everyone had a timed thermostat?

-• The average single family home would save $180 per year.
+• The average single family home would accrue energy savings of $180 per year.

 • Each family’s CO2 output would be reduced by 2,059 pounds per year.